Keen to get outside, stretch your legs and explore? Aren’t we all.

 Crystal Palace Park to Nunhead Cemetery

-To do all of the walk would take you at least four to five solid days but if you only do one part of it, this section is it.
+To do all of the walks would take you at least four to five solid days but if you only do one part of it, this section is it.

 Starting at my long-time favourite Crystal Palace Park (the dinosaurs in the world’s first dinosaur park may be anatomically incorrect but it’s a quaint spot in a pretty green space), dip into Sydenham Hill Park, One Tree Hill and the gardens of the Horniman Museum before moving onto Nunhead Cemetery.

-The cemetery is one of the city’s “great seven” (the others include Highgate and Brompton) yet the least visited of them all – it makes for a surprisingly atmospheric end to the walk.
+The cemetery is one of the city’s “great seven” (the others include Highgate, Kensal Green and Brompton) yet the least visited of them all – one of London’s hidden beauties – it makes for a surprisingly atmospheric end to the walk.